Doctors warn against ‘beer tanning’ trend seen on social media

 CLEVELAND (WJW) – On a sunny day, there is a lot that you can do: parasail, surf or just sit and soak in those warm rays.

-On bright days, though, one of the first things you should do is reach for the sunscreen.
+On bright days, though, one of the first things you should do is reach for sunscreen.

 “We put it on before we even left, so that we would make sure that we had good coverage and that it had time to absorb,” said Becki Bell, who was visiting one of Cleveland’s lakefront parks with family this week.
 “We’re out here to enjoy the weather and enjoy the park, but not damage our skin.”